What Does Water Resistant Mean exactly for a Sports Watch?

 3/Cleaning you watch systematically after use

-After use in water your sports watch may have been spoiled so it should be rinsed with clear water and then cleaned and dried.
+After use in water, your sports watch may have been spoiled so it should be rinsed and then cleaned and dried.
 But remember, if you wear your watch while in the shower, it would be exposed to a higher normal temperature, heating up the inside of the watch.
 If just before you were in a cold weather or colder water then your watch can form condensation.
 The same could be said of the reverse process, by getting the watch cold, then heating it up.

 What can cause condensation in my watch?